Dragoonegg/LAIKA_ae/README.md

+# Acknowledgments
 This project is inspired by [LAKE](https://github.com/utcs-scea/LAKE).
-We thank the LAKE authors for making their work publicly available.
+We would like to acknowledge their pioneering work, and we thank the LAKE authors for making their work publicly available.

 # Environment Setup：